chinmaynema/chinmaynema.github.io/CantKeepCalm.md

 You've been harsh, you've been gentle,<br>
 Nothing else would've attained what you've done.<br><br>

-The hundreds things you hate about me,<br>
+The hundred things you hate about me,<br>
 Are the next set I want to work on,<br>
 The occasional "Yes?
 No?" moment derailing my will,<br>
 Maybe not ending up at this question itself is a thing I need to work on now?<br><br>